h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 H2O currently supports the following file types:

 - CSV (delimited) files
-- ORC*
+- ORC
 - SVMLite
 - ARFF
 - XLS
-- XLST
+- XLSX
 - Avro (without multifile parsing or column type modification)
+- Parquet

-*Note that ORC is available only if H2O is running as a Hadoop job.
+Note that ORC is available only if H2O is running as a Hadoop job.

 New Users